Oil flip-flops and shares are mixed after the US strikes Iranian nuclear sites

 BANGKOK — (AP) — Global markets appeared to take the U.S. strike against nuclear targets in Iran in stride as investors watched Monday to see how Iran will react.

-The price of oil initially jumped more than 2% but later fell back, losing about 0.4%.
-U.S. stock futures edged higher and share benchmarks in Europe and Asia were mixed.
+The price of oil initially jumped more than 2%, fell and then regained about half that much.
+U.S. stock futures edged lower and share benchmarks in Europe and Asia also were mostly lower.

+The attacks on three Iranian sites raised the stakes in the war between Israel and Iran and left questions about what remains of Tehran's nuclear program.
+It also increased the possibility that Iran might retaliate, potentially disrupting shipping through the narrow Strait of Hormuz, a waterway through which much of the world's crude oil passes.

 “I believe what we are thinking is or the thinking is that it is going to be a short conflict.
 The one big hit by the Americans will be effective and then we’ll get back to sort of business as usual, in which case there is no need for an immediate, panicky type of reaction,” said Neil Newman, managing director of Atris Advisory Japan.